Ways to interlink alarms*

 Time and cost saving advantages of wireless alarms

-As Wi-Safe 2 interlinks alarms via radio-frequency, you do not need to feed the wiring from one alarm to another.
+As Smart RF interlinks alarms via radio-frequency, you do not need to feed the wiring from one alarm to another.
 This can be a very time consuming process, and can cause problems with tenants not wanting trunking running up walls and across ceilings.
 There is no need to lift floorboards either.
 As a result, your damage claims to floors, carpets and decoration are minimised - if not eliminated.

 As wireless alarms are more expensive, it is easier to justify the additional cost when retro-fitting smoke alarms as this is where surface trunking is often used.